josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I have to imagine such excitement would require me to think none of this could happen to _me_, or to anybody who matters to me.

 Or, at the very least: that it's all undeniably unfortunate, but ultimately, in service to some greater good.
-Merely a bug to be ironed out.
+Merely a glitch to be ironed out.

 <CalloutPlusQuote>